maxhbr/LDBcollector/md/ZPL-2.0.md

                             ]
                         ]
                     ],
-                    "__impliedText": "Zope Public License (ZPL) Version 2.0\r\n-----------------------------------------------\r\n\r\nThis software is Copyright (c) Zope Corporation (tm) and\r\nContributors.
-All rights reserved.\r\n\r\nThis license has been certified as open source.
-It has also\r\nbeen designated as GPL compatible by the Free Software\r\nFoundation (FSF).\r\n\r\nRedistribution and use in source and binary forms, with or\r\nwithout modification, are permitted provided that the\r\nfollowing conditions are met:\r\n\r\n1.
-Redistributions in source code must retain the above\r\n   copyright notice, this list of conditions, and the following\r\n   disclaimer.\r\n\r\n2.
-Redistributions in binary form must reproduce the above\r\n   copyright notice, this list of conditions, and the following\r\n   disclaimer in the documentation and/or other materials\r\n   provided with the distribution.\r\n\r\n3.
-The name Zope Corporation (tm) must not be used to\r\n   endorse or promote products derived from this software\r\n   without prior written permission from Zope Corporation.\r\n\r\n4.
-The right to distribute this software or to use it for\r\n   any purpose does not give you the right to use Servicemarks\r\n   (sm) or Trademarks (tm) of Zope Corporation.
-Use of them is\r\n   covered in a separate agreement (see\r\n   http://www.zope.com/Marks).\r\n\r\n5.
-If any files are modified, you must cause the modified\r\n   files to carry prominent notices stating that you changed\r\n   the files and the date of any change.\r\n\r\nDisclaimer\r\n\r\n  THIS SOFTWARE IS PROVIDED BY ZOPE CORPORATION ``AS IS''\r\n  AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT\r\n  NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY\r\n  AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN\r\n  NO EVENT SHALL ZOPE CORPORATION OR ITS CONTRIBUTORS BE\r\n  LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL,\r\n  EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT\r\n  LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;\r\n  LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION)\r\n  HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN\r\n  CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE\r\n  OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS\r\n  SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH\r\n  DAMAGE.\r\n\r\n\r\nThis software consists of contributions made by Zope\r\nCorporation and many individuals on behalf of Zope\r\nCorporation.
-Specific attributions are listed in the\r\naccompanying credits file.", "__impliedURLs": [
+                    "__impliedText": "Zope Public License (ZPL) Version 2.0\n-----------------------------------------------\n\nThis software is Copyright (c) Zope Corporation (tm) and\nContributors.
+All rights reserved.\n\nThis license has been certified as open source.
+It has also\nbeen designated as GPL compatible by the Free Software\nFoundation (FSF).\n\nRedistribution and use in source and binary forms, with or\nwithout modification, are permitted provided that the\nfollowing conditions are met:\n\n1.
+Redistributions in source code must retain the above\n   copyright notice, this list of conditions, and the following\n   disclaimer.\n\n2.
+Redistributions in binary form must reproduce the above\n   copyright notice, this list of conditions, and the following\n   disclaimer in the documentation and/or other materials\n   provided with the distribution.\n\n3.
+The name Zope Corporation (tm) must not be used to\n   endorse or promote products derived from this software\n   without prior written permission from Zope Corporation.\n\n4.
+The right to distribute this software or to use it for\n   any purpose does not give you the right to use Servicemarks\n   (sm) or Trademarks (tm) of Zope Corporation.
+Use of them is\n   covered in a separate agreement (see\n   http://www.zope.com/Marks).\n\n5.
+If any files are modified, you must cause the modified\n   files to carry prominent notices stating that you changed\n   the files and the date of any change.\n\nDisclaimer\n\n  THIS SOFTWARE IS PROVIDED BY ZOPE CORPORATION ``AS IS''\n  AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT\n  NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY\n  AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN\n  NO EVENT SHALL ZOPE CORPORATION OR ITS CONTRIBUTORS BE\n  LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL,\n  EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT\n  LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;\n  LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION)\n  HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN\n  CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE\n  OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS\n  SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH\n  DAMAGE.\n\n\nThis software consists of contributions made by Zope\nCorporation and many individuals on behalf of Zope\nCorporation.
+Specific attributions are listed in the\naccompanying credits file.", "__impliedURLs": [
                         [
                             "open-license",